deenamanick/devops-scrum.md/Module1.md

 - Git workflow diagram
 - CI/CD pipeline table
 - Short explanation of how errors will be found early

+Minimum expected output:

+- Correctly order the 5 pipeline steps.
+- Explain at least 2 steps in their own words.

 ### Assessment Questions